 Midnight Sun and Polar Nights in Sweden

-Swedish Lapland experiences a phenomenon during the summer months called the midnight sun.
-This results in near-continuous daylight from early June into August.
-On the opposite end of the spectrum, Sweden's far north reaches also experience polar nights, periods of complete darkness during winter months within the polar circles.
+Swedish Lapland experiences near-continuous daylight from early June into August.
+On the opposite end of the spectrum, Sweden's far north areas also experience polar nights, periods of complete darkness during winter months within the polar circles.

 Northern Lights in Sweden

 The Northern Lights, or Aurora Borealis, typically become visible in Swedish Lapland at the beginning of September.
-They last through March.
-The best place to see this incredible phenomenon is at the Aurora Sky Station in Abisko National Park.
+They last through March, and the best place to see this incredible phenomenon is at the Aurora Sky Station in Abisko National Park.